hoosier-daddy17/Debugit_2022/README.md

   - Open The Website (link attached in description)
   - Scroll Through the feed
   - Click On the Project Headings to get redirected to the project page (Hyperlink)
-  - A folder containing a demo video of your project. (yet to be done)

 ## Project 1
 - Simply click on Start Button